-According to the Andean culture’s worldview, the mountains are gigantic, living deities which protect their territories and live in communion with all other beings: people, animals, clouds, water, etc. These colossal beings are known as Apus.
+According to the Andean culture’s worldview, the mountains are gigantic, living deities which protect their territories and live in communion with all other beings: people, animals, clouds, water, etc. The name of these colossal beings are Apus.
 Every one of them has a special power.
 If you come to Peru by plane, it won’t be difficult to see at some point, through your window, the immense Andes mountain range that dazzles locals and foreigners alike with the power of its shining, white glaciers.
 Today, we’ll learn about 5 glaciers relatively close to the city of Cusco that you can enjoy on different trekking routes, mountain climbing or simply looking at them from some strategic viewpoints.
-Let’s get started!

 Make the most of your trip to Peru to see nature that, as you’ll realize afterward, will connect to your inner self.
 Let yourself be astounded by the magnitude and strong presence of these colossal, snowy giants, and bring home memories that you’ll never forget.
 The glaciers of Cusco await you!